-It is thus important to create a physical environment that encourages workers to venture out during their breaks to walk along Broadway and frequent business establishments.
+It is thus important to create a physical environment that encourages workers to venture out during their breaks to frequent business Broadway and walk along establishments.
 The attractiveness of this area could be improved with some public sector investments.
 For example, the creation of pocket parks could provide residents and workers with green space where they could enjoy a brief respite during their lunch hour.
 Amenities for bicyclists: such as bike racks, designated bike lanes, or bike trails would help to make this area of the City more appealing for employees, employers and students.